ani-mohan/Measuring-monetary-damages-air-emissions/README.md

-# Supporting code and data for our manuscript Tracking sustainable growth in the 21st century
+# Supporting code and data for our manuscript 'Measuring global monetary damages from particulate matter and carbon dioxide to track sustainable growth'

 ## Overview
 This code and data will replicate the results reported in our manuscript.